-Wisdom is attained by inner work in solitude and by the same work on yourself in your interactions with people.
+Wisdom is attained by inner work in solitude and by the same work on yourself in your interactions with other people.

 Listen, pay attention, but speak little.